Wilson Insurance and Financial

 How will my government benefits be impacted?

-If you are making a withdrawal from your TFSA or RRSP, it’s essential to know how that will affect any benefits you receive from the government.
+If you are withdrawing from your TFSA or RRSP, it’s essential to know how that will affect any benefits you receive from the government.

 Since TFSA withdrawals are not considered taxable income, they will not impact your eligibility for income-tested government benefits.